farirpgs/fari-games/_games/charge-rpg.md

 You choose a setting together, you create your characters together, and you make that world evolve together.

-> #### Safety Tools
->
-> If at any point during a game something doesn't click with someone at the table, the game needs to be paused and things need to be aligned and discussed so that **everyone is on the same page**.
->
-> One way the GM can help make the table safer for everyone is by using safety tools like the **X-Card** by John Stavropoulos**,** or Beau's **Script Change RPG Toolbox**.

-This is super important and should not be taken lightly.
-Everyone at the table should feel safe and comfortable.
+Each session is made of `Scenes`, like in a movie.
+Each scene then plays out as a bunch of back and forth between the GM and the players.
+The GM will describe what the scene is like, the players will tell the GM what they do and the GM will make the world react to those actions depending on the outcome of certain dice rolls.

 Each time you and your friends meet to play [GAME_NAME] is a `Session` which can last between 1 to 4 hours or even more.
 The amount of time each session is going to take depends on a lot of factors.

 Each group can play very differently, as some might take their time while others might want to rush into things head on, but it also depends on people availability.

+During sessions, tension will rise up during scenes and there will be narrative unknowns.
+To decide of what happens during those moment, we roll dice because we want to be on the edge of our seat.
+We want to be be surprised by where the story will take us next.

+Next up, we will want to look at how we create the characters that will played by the players.
+But before that, we need to talk about making a safe environment for everyone at the table.

+# Safety at the Table | Power Your Story Telling

+## Safety Tools

+If at any point during the game creation process or when playing a scene, something doesn't click with someone at the table, the game needs to be paused and things need to be aligned and discussed so that **everyone is on the same page**.

+One way the GM can help make the table safer for everyone is by using safety tools like the [**X-Card**](https://docs.google.com/document/d/1SB0jsx34bWHZWbnNIVVuMjhDkrdFGo1_hSC2BWPlI3A/edit) by John Stavropoulos, or Beau's [**Script Change RPG Toolbox**](https://briebeau.itch.io/script-change).

+This is super important and should not be taken lightly.
+Everyone at the table should feel safe and comfortable.

+If you don't feel safe at a table, it is totally OK to quit and find another group of people to play with.
+Don't feel bad, and more importantly, respect yourself.

-> #### RPG Etiquette
+## RPG Etiquette

->
-> Remember to be empathetic of people's schedule and responsibilities.
+Remember to be empathetic of people's schedule and responsibilities.
+Some people have kids, pets, jobs, and other things that make scheduling sessions very hard.
 Show up on time and take the amount of gameplay time what you can get.

->
-> Then, patiently wait until the next session and praise the good things that happened in the last one.
+Then, patiently wait until the next session.
+And while you are waiting, remember and praise the awesome moments that happened in the last session.

-Each session is made of `Scenes`, like in a movie.
-Each scene then plays out as a bunch of back and forth between the GM and the players.

-The players will make their characters try to accomplish certain goals, and the GM will make the world react to those actions depending on the outcome which is partially controlled by chance and the character's proficiencies.

 # Creating your Character | Character Creation